Links

 Link text wrapped in square brackets([]) followed by link URL with parenthesis.

-There are many types of links that can create in Markdown.
+Many types of links can be created in Markdown.

 [links text](Links Url)